 Retiring at 55 sounds like a dream to many, but reaching a goal like that requires some extra planning ahead of time.
 While normal retirement age for most is usually 65 or older, early retirement could give you more time to do things you enjoy and explore new interests.
 But it’s important to build a solid financial foundation before leaving your day job behind in your mid-50s.
 Running the numbers can help with deciding if retiring at 55 is a realistic goal.
-A financial advisor can also help you get a realistic estimate of when you may be prepared to retire.
+A financial advisor can also work with you to get a realistic estimate of when you may be prepared to retire.

 Can I Actually Retire at 55?

 There’s nothing in the retirement rulebook, legal or otherwise, that says you can’t retire at 55 years old.
 In fact, some members of the FIRE (financial independence, retire early) movement aim to retire as early as 40.
 So it’s perfectly legal and possible to retire in your mid-50s if that’s your goal.

 But it’s important to keep in mind that retiring at 55 isn’t the norm for most people.
 If you’re going by the normal retirement age prescribed by Social Security, for example, that usually means waiting until you’re 66 or 67.
 And some seniors may choose to delay retirement to their 70s or simply keep working indefinitely.